Liviuss76/QuasarGC/README.md

 ```
 After execution you will get a fully functional database named "quasargc" with a default user "admin" pass "admin"
 4. Create a folder for server executables and config files
-5. Copy files from folder "Releases" into newly created folder
+5. Copy files from folder "Latest build" into newly created folder
 6. Generate a new keystore file for Tomcat SSL connector.
 Keytool utility is located in $JAVA_HOME/bin folder.
 ```
 	$ keytool -genkey -alias tomcat -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650
 ```
 Pay attention at "What is your first and last name?" question, here you need to enter qualified dns name of the server "ex: domain.com, ex: localhost", otherwise you will get errors on rest client.
 7. Copy "keystore.p12" file to the folder where executables reside (see p.4).
-The file provided in "Releases" folder is setup to work with "localhost" name.
+The file provided in "Latest build" folder is setup to work with "localhost" name.
 8. Update "application.properties" file, from the folder where executables reside (see p.4), and setup "keystore.pass" entry and "keystore.alias" entry if you changed alias for keystore.
 9. Start the server by executing
 ```